maggieyh/AppTrack/AppIdea.md

 * Message service

+* Request button to another place ??
+* review system
+* push notification
+* cleanPerson reach out
+* available time suggestted in introduction text field
+*  during registration an alert acction to suggeset what to say in introduction
+*
 * testing:
  * clean person search for potential customer and give contact initiatively
  * after reply the request, go to customer profile detail view